ucdavisdatalab/workshop_intro_to_remote_computing/chapters/05_cluster-computing.md

 * A **job** is an entire computation, made up of one or more steps.
 Jobs can be initiated with the `srun` or `sbatch` commands.

-Distinguishing between tasks, steps, and nodes is especially important when you want to carry out non-interactive computations in parallel across multiple nodes.
+Distinguishing between tasks, steps, and jobs is especially important when you want to carry out non-interactive computations in parallel across multiple nodes.
 When you work interactively on a single node, the distinction is not as
 important: `srun` creates a single job and step where you can interactively